isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-Contolled-Access-Data.rst

    :scale: 50
    :align: center

-If you recieve the error message listed below, this signifies you need to enable the Default Compute Engine API for your Google Project.
-FOr more information on how to enable all the API's you will need please go `here <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/DIYWorkshop.html#enabling-required-google-apis>`_
+If you recieve the error message listed below, this signifies you need to enable the Default Compute Engine API for your Google Cloud Project.
+For more information on how to enable all the API's you will need to work on a Google Cloud Project please go `here <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/DIYWorkshop.html#enabling-required-google-apis>`_.

 .. image:: EnableComputeEngineError.PNG
    :scale: 50